Select Page

 6. The Fall of the Wall

-The fall of the Berlin Wall in 1989 was a momentous event that marked the beginning of the end of the Cold War.
-It was the result of a combination of political and social changes in Eastern Europe.
-The wall was opened on November 9, 1989, allowing people to freely cross between East and West Berlin.
-The demolition of the wall initiated a wave of events that ultimately led to the reunification of Germany in 1990.
+It is totally relevant to mark the Berlin Wall’s fall in 1989 as the beginning of the end of Cold War.
+This was for the reason that it came about through a cocktail of political and social transformation in Eastern Europe.
+It was said that the Brandenburg gate was opened 9th November 1989 always people can cross between east and west Berlin within ease.
+The bringing down of the wall set a series of events which culminated in the unification of Germany in 1990.

 Conclusion